Ostfriedhof (Munich)

 The buildings were constructed between 1894 and 1900 to plans by Hans Grässel.
 In 1929 a crematorium was opened.
-The bodies of thousands of opponents of the National Socialist régime were cremated here in the years between 1933 and 1945, and their ashes mostly disposed of without memorial.
+The bodies of thousands of opponents of the Nazi régime were cremated here in the years between 1933 and 1945, and their ashes mostly disposed of without memorial.
 These included people executed in Stadelheim Prison, victims of the concentration camps Dachau, Birkenau and Auschwitz, and of the Aktion T4 campaign.
 In 1946 the bodies of several of those condemned to death at the Nuremberg War Crimes trials including Hermann Göring were cremated here, and the ashes scattered.

 History

 The oldest part of the Ostfriedhof was laid out in 1817 as the burial ground of Au on a narrow strip of the Auer Flur (on the present Tegernseer Landstraße) which extended into the territory of Giesing.
 After several extensions and the closure of the burial ground on Gietlstraße in 1876 it also became the burial ground of Giesing.

 The cemetery building on St.-Martins-Platz was constructed between 1894 and 1900 to plans by Hans Grässel.
 A monumental cupola painting by Josef Guntermann was added at the same time (it was destroyed in World War II).
 At this time the Ostfriedhof was extended to form one of the great cemeteries of the then rapidly expanding city of Munich.
 A feature of the construction was the arcaded vaults built to form a courtyard surrounding rows of graves.

 The old chapel of the Au burial ground was destroyed in World War II.
 The other buildings were badly damaged, but re-built by Hans Döllgast in 1951/52.